-The Heroes Team are people helping the project with all system administration related tasks.
+Heroes Team members are people helping the project with all system administration related tasks.
 It consists of people with skills ranging from generic Administrators over to Storage and Network experts.

-In short: the team helps the openSUSE community to make their ideas and dreams come true.
+In short: the team helps the openSUSE community make their ideas and dreams come true.

 As team we communicate over a lot of channels.
 Mostly mailing list and IRC.

 - join our monthly meeting - usually at the first Tuesday of a month at 20:00 CET / 18:00 UTC at irc://irc.opensuse.org/#opensuse-project

 - email@example.com Is where you can write and create issues for our ticket system.